obi1kenobi/trustfall/docs/docs/language_reference/schema/index.md

 Here we've defined three string properties with doc comments to describe them.
 We've also made `url` and `username` required fields by adding the `!` suffix to the type.
 This means that the value can't be null.
-Alternatively, `display_name` is allowed to be `null` as it is just a `String`.
+Meanwhile, `display_name` is allowed to be `null` as it is just a `String`.

-We'll now also define our `Post` type, this will be very similar with a url to the post and a message representing the post.
-For now the user who posted it will be omitted and covered in the Edges section.
+We'll now also define our `Post` type: it will be very similar, with a url to the post and a message representing the post.
+For now, the user who posted it will be omitted and covered in the next section.

 ```graphql
 """